On the distinguishability of geometrically uniform quantum states: Preliminaries

+for suitable unitaries $U_j$.
 Since the redundant part $\omega_j$ in \eqref{eq:koashi-imoto} is independent of the index $i$, \Cref{prop:block-diagonal} implies that discriminating the ensemble $(p_i,\rho_i)$ can be reduced to discriminating the ensembles $(p_{ij},\rho_{ij})$ for each $j$.
 This gives another operational explanation of the ``redundant'' part. \end{rem}